3 Uncommon Tips For Practicing Jazz Piano Technique

 Things like scale practice, arpeggios, Hanon exercises, and playing classical pieces.

-Now, to be fair these technique studies can be useful in certain ways but they don’t seem to be a direct path to help us become better jazz musicians.
+Now, to be fair these technique studies and piano drills can be useful in certain ways.
+But, they don’t seem to be a direct path to help us become better jazz musicians.

-So, what technique exercises and/or studies can we do to specifically improve our jazz playing?
+So, what jazz techniques and exercises can we do to specifically improve our jazz playing?

 A Funny But Sad Story

 By the time I was 18 I knew I wanted to be a jazz musician.
 I really wanted to learn how to play well!
 So, I practiced lots and lots.

 I used to practice my classical pieces and hanon exercises for hours everyday.
 Wow, could I burn at Hanon!
 The more I practiced Hanon the faster I got at them.
 Sadly, I couldn’t solo that well but boy could I play Hanon 🙂

 My fingers could move fast but when I would jam with other musicians nothing came out right.
 I left many jam sessions feeling frustrated.